J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |   svcName |Name of the service. |

-#### ServicesManager.SetPath(System.String,System.String)
+#### Useful.Utilities.ServicesManager.SetPath(System.String,System.String)

 Sets the path of the service in the registry.

 | Parameter | Description |